SERG-Delft/REMLA/rubrics.md

 - The paper indicates mature understanding of its topic and reflects originality, college-level thought, and effort of the writer?
 - It uses effective examples and mature reasoning to support its overall analysis.
 - The directions for the paper given by the instructor were followed appropriately.
-- Includes relevant references.
+- Includes relevant references that motivate the work.
 - States hypothesis and specific predictions.
-- Clearly, concisely, and logically presents key concepts related to the experiment.
+- Clearly, concisely, and logically presents key concepts related to the solution and respective validation.

 ### Format (20%)

 - The text is well-structured, with a clear goal, a natural breakdown in sections, and a compelling conclusion.
 - Sentences, paragraphs, and sections are coherent.
-They naturally build upon each other and work towards a clear message.
+They naturally build upon each other and work towards a clear message (nice flow).
 - The arguments laid out are technically sound, and of adequate technical depth.
 - The English writing is grammatically correct.
 - The text clearly references any sources it builds upon.